TeamPrometheusVITV/Recruitments-26-27/Tasks/electrical.md

 - **Develop an Environmental Probe in TinkerCAD**
   - Use [TinkerCAD](https://www.tinkercad.com) to create a virtual environmental probe.
-  - Utilize **as many sensors as possible** to collect detailed environmental data.
+  - It is mandatory to use an **IR sensor** and a **temperature sensor** for data collection.
+  - You are **encouraged to include additional appropriate sensors** to enhance environmental monitoring.
-  - Code the probe using **Arduino's programming language (C/C++)**.
+  - Code the probe using Arduino's programming language (C/C++).

 - **Visualize and Output Data**
-  - Implement **State Indicators** such as LEDs and buzzers to represent sensor readings.
+  - Implement State Indicators such as LEDs and buzzers to represent sensor readings.
-  - Display collected environmental data on the **Serial Monitor** for real-time observation.
+  - Display collected environmental data on the Serial Monitor for real-time observation.

 ### Clarification
-An **Environmental Probe** is a device designed to collect atmospheric data from its surroundings.
+An Environmental Probe is a device designed to collect atmospheric data from its surroundings.
 It gathers essential information needed to evaluate conditions for sustaining life in different environments.

 ### Deliverables
-- A complete **TinkerCAD circuit design** with multiple sensors and indicators.
+- A complete TinkerCAD circuit design with multiple sensors and indicators.
-- **Code implementation** in the TinkerCAD simulation environment.
+- Code implementation in the TinkerCAD simulation environment.
-- A **detailed documentation report** including:
+- A detailed documentation report including:
   - **Why you chose each sensor** and its relevance to environmental monitoring.
   - **How the data is processed and interpreted**.
   - **The significance of the collected data** in assessing environmental conditions.